-For information about how to replace the memory card, see page 160.
+• For information about how to replace the memory card, see page 161.

-- Be sure to orient the memory card correctly when loading it into the camera.
-Trying to force a card while it is incorrectly oriented can damage it. - Be sure to read the user documentation that comes with the microSD/microSDHC memory card. - Never insert anything besides a supported memory card (page 20) into the memory card slot. - Should water or any foreign object ever get into the card slot, immediately turn off the camera, remove the battery, and contact your retailer or nearest CASIO authorized service center. - Never remove the memory card from the camera while it is being accessed.
-Doing so can cause problems with proper file transfer, damage the memory card, etc.
+- Never insert anything besides a supported memory card (page 21) into the memory card slot. - Should water or any foreign object ever get into the card slot, immediately turn off the camera, remove the battery, and contact your retailer or nearest CASIO authorized service center.